NYPD Rescues Brave Man From Hudson River After Jumping In To Save His Dog

 Hats off to this owner for his bravery.
 If not for his heroic deed, his dog would have drowned.

-Thanks also to the concerned individuals who immediately called the rescuers to save not just the pooch but the owner as well.
+Thanks also to the concerned individuals who immediately called the rescuers to save not just the dog but the owner as well.
 Finally, thanks to the team of rescuers who quickly arrived at the scene and successfully rescued the pair.